-The group includes the listed parent company, Jade Road Investments Limited ('Jade BVI'), and its subsidiary, Jade Road Investments (HK) Limited ('Jade HK').
+The group includes the listed parent company, Jade Road Investments Limited ('Jade BVI') in British Virgin Islands, and its subsidiary, Jade Road Investments (HK) Limited ('Jade HK') in Hong Kong.

 The scope of our audit was based on the materiality and significance of component operations.
 Each component was assessed as to whether they were significant to the group on the basis of size and risk.
-The parent company was identified as a significant component due to its size and identified risks.
+Based on the assessment, we have undertaken a full scope audit on Jade BVI and specified account balance testing over Jade HK.